-I am an architect and designer based in Edinburgh, United Kingdom.
-I am currently a PhD candidate in the school of Architecture and Landscape Architecture at the University of Edinburgh.
+Roxana is an architect and designer based in Edinburgh, United Kingdom.
+She currently a PhD candidate in the school of Architecture and Landscape Architecture at the University of Edinburgh.

-I was born on February 22, 1989, in Tehran, Iran.
-I received my bachelor’s degree with distinction from Iran University of Science and Technology in 2011 and have been awarded enrolment in the Master course in Architecture and Technology in the same year.
-After I finished my postgraduate studies in 2014 in Iran, I applied for a PhD position in the University of Edinburgh under the supervision of Professor Richard Coyne and started my PhD course in October 2014.
+Roxana has received her BSc degree with distinction from Iran University of Science and Technology in 2011 and was awarded enrollment in the MSc course in Architecture and Technology in the same year.
+After finishing her postgraduate studies in 2014 in Iran, she joined the University of Edinburgh for doing a PhD in Architecture under the supervision of Professor Richard Coyne.

-During my time in the university, I have evolved not only as a designer, but also as a researcher.
-My approach to architecture as a creative practice is both top-down and bottom-up.
-My main focus is contemporary architectural propositions and urbanism considering new technologies.
-I am keen on reviewing design processes and methodologies within the scope of urban informatics, data-driven innovations and biology/nature.
-I question the spatial articulation through the interdisciplinary knowledge of architecture, technology and biosemiotics.
+Roxana has been active as an interdisciplinary design researcher in the field of Data-driven technologies in architecture.
+Her approach to architecture as a creative practice is both top-down and bottom-up.
+Her main research focus is on contemporary architectural propositions and she is keen on reviewing design processes and methodologies within the scope of urban informatics, data-driven innovations and biology/nature.
+She questions the spatial articulation through the interdisciplinary knowledge of architecture, technology and biosemiotics.

-I started studying organic, grid shell structures in architecture for my Master’s dissertation in Iran and have developed a design strategy for a multi complex metro station in west of Tehran.
-This was the beginning of my journey as an early career researcher at the University of Edinburgh.

-I have developed research in the area of biomimicry and big data practice in architecture during my first and second year in Edinburgh and also have been actively involved in research groups and teaching accordingly.
-I am currently in the third year of my PhD.
+Roxana’s design and research journey started studying organic, grid shell structures in architecture for her Master’s dissertation in Iran and have developed a design strategy for a multi complex metro station in west of Tehran.
+This was the beginning of her journey as an early career researcher at the University of Edinburgh.
+She has developed research in the area of biomimicry and big data practice in architecture during her first and second year in Edinburgh and also have been actively involved in research groups and teaching accordingly.

 Roxana is currently working as a Research Assistant at the Design Informatics center at the University of Edinburgh.